nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_BASICS.md

 Some of this looks familiar, sort of.
 This is simply another way of building a JavaScript object (Kennel) that has a single property -- a method called render -- that returns an HTML representation of some (hard-coded) data.
 You've done all of that before.

 That stuff that looks like HTML?
 It's not.
-It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code, so we can better visualize what the eventual rendered HTML structure will look like.
+It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code.
+With JSX, we can better visualize the eventual rendered HTML structure.

 Even though we write `<Kennel>` in React code, which looks like an HTML element, you can consider each one of your components as a factory function.
 It's just a function that returns an object.

+**What is `<>` and `</>`**
+Remember, within a function, the return can only return one thing.
+This is a `React.Fragment` and gives us the ability to wrap the content and return one item.

 To display our `Kennel` component, we need to modify the `index.js` file.
 This file, `index.js`, is the entry file or the first JavaScript file that runs in our app.